igorlfs/nvim-dap-view/README.md

 When you finish your session, you can use `:DapViewClose` to close the `nvim-dap-view` window.

-In total, there are 4 commands:
+In total, there are 5 commands:

 - `DapViewOpen`
 - `DapViewClose`
 - `DapViewToggle`
 - `DapViewWatch`
+- `DapViewJump [view]`

+You can `:DapViewJump [view]` to jump directly to a view, from any window.
+For instance, to jump to the REPL, you can use `:DapViewJump repl` to jump to REPL.

-Additionally, you can use `DapViewClose!` and `DapViewToggle!` to also hide the terminal window, if you prefer a tidy view.
+Additionally, you can use `DapViewClose!` and `DapViewToggle!` to also hide the terminal window, if you'd rather have a tidy view.

 If you prefer using lua functions, I got you covered!
 The following provide the same functionality as above: